Film colorization: Restoration

 A number of British television shows which were made in color in the early 1970s were wiped for economic reasons, but in some cases black-and-white telerecordings were made for export to countries that did not yet have color television.
 An example is the BBC's five-part Doctor Who story The Dæmons.
 Only one episode survived in color; the rest existed only as black-and-white film recordings.
 The only known color recording was a poor-quality over-the-air recording of an abridged broadcast in the United States.
 In the 1990s, the BBC colorized the black-and-white copies by adding the color signal from the over-the-air recordings.
 The result was judged a success by both technicians and fans.
 In March 2008, it was announced that new technology, which involves detecting color artifacts ("dot crawl") in high-resolution scans of black-and-white films, will be used to restore other Doctor Who episodes as well as shows like Steptoe and Son where some episodes originally produced in color only exist in black-and-white.
-However, there are no plans to use colorization on BBC programmes originally produced in black-and-white, such as the 1960s Doctor Who episodes, since they have no color information available and so cannot be recovered using these methods.
+However, there are no plans to use colorization on BBC programs originally produced in black-and-white, such as the 1960s Doctor Who episodes, since they have no color information available and so cannot be recovered using these methods.